brpaz/my-linux-setup/README.md

 # My Linux machine setup

-> A List of applications and tools installed on my Linux Machine.
+> This repository contains a List of applications and tools that are installed on my Linux Machine (Running Fedora).
 This is inspired by nikitavoloboev´s [my-mac-os](https://github.com/nikitavoloboev/my-mac-os), but for Linux Based Systems.

-For an automated provision scripts, powered by Ansible, please check the [provision](provision) folder.
+For automated provision scripts, powered by Ansible, please check the [provision](provision) folder.
+This scripts will provision the installation of most of these applications in an automatic way, which makes it a lot faster, to start from scratch in a new machine.

 ## Motivation